François Joseph Fournier

 Fournier purchased the entire island of Porquerolles in 1912, apparently as a wedding present for his wife.
 He planted 200 hectares (about 500 acres) of vineyards which produced a wine that was among the first to be classed des Côtes de Provence.

+On 22 February 1912, at an auction, he bought the island of Porquerolles for the sum of one million and one hundred francs.
+He obtained French nationality on 28 June 1914.
+François Joseph Fournier developed the island of Porquerolles with the model he had used in the Colonizadora: development of wine and fruit crops, creation of a cooperative, establishment of a flotilla of boats linking with the Tour Fondue on the peninsula of Giens.

+François Joseph Fournier is a graduate of the Conservatoire national des arts et métiers.